Authorization

 Generating Policies

-You may generate a policy using the make:policy Artisan command.
-The generated policy will be placed in the app/policies directory.
-If this directory does not exist in your application, Goravel will create it for you:
+You can use the make:policy Artisan command to generate a policy.
+The generated policy will be saved in the app/policies directory.
+If the directory does not exist in your application, Goravel will create it for you.

 go run . artisan make:policy PostPolicy